How to Get a Commercial on TV for Your Business

 5. Buy Television Ad Spots

-- Sales by ad air time: Cable stations generally focus on selling “rotator” spots (in which you don’t know exactly when your commercial will air).
+- Sales by ad air time: Cable stations generally focus on selling “rotator” spots, where you don’t know precisely when your commercial will air.
 For example, a prime-time spot may air anytime between 8 p.m. and 11 p.m.
 Broadcast tends to focus on selling commercials that appear during specific shows at specific times.
+Get a list of cable providers that serve your area.

-Deciding which option to choose for your business depends on your specific advertising goals.
-If you have a small budget and are looking to promote to a specific location, we suggest going with broadcast advertising.
-Although fewer people will see your ad, the ones who do will be in the same geographical location (zone) as your business.
-You will also be paying less for the ad spot, so you will have more money to advertise multiple times.
+Deciding which to choose depends on your advertising goals.
+If you have a small budget and want to reach general audiences in a particular area, go with broadcast ads.
+Although it offers a far less targeted audience, those who see your ad will be in the same geographical location (zone) as your business.
+Also, since it costs less, you can also run your ad multiple times.

-One benefit of working with an advertising agency is gaining access to their existing network of TV contacts.
-This often means better deals for you.
-In fact, John Harper from Bruce Media says, “Traditionally, we will negotiate the best deal for our clients and then get paid a commission by the media vendor (TV stations and networks, for example) for bringing them the business.
-We can also work on a retainer basis wherein a client would pay us a flat fee for coordinating their media buys.”
+One benefit of working with an advertising agency is gaining access to their existing network of TV contacts, which usually gets you better deals for advertising on local TV.
+Additionally, ad agencies can often negotiate the best deals for their clients, and get paid by the media vendor (TV stations and networks, for example).

-Pro tip: You can save a lot by taking advantage of fire sales.
-Although rare, fire sales allow you to purchase advertising packages well in advance of an ad’s air time for a low price.
-These packages often include spots that may otherwise be too expensive for small businesses.
-If you can’t find any fire sales, keep in mind that you can always try negotiating for a lower price or buying time slots well in advance.
+Pro tip: You can save a lot by using fire sales.
+Although rare, fire sales allow you to purchase ad packages well ahead of the ad’s air time for a low price.
+If you can’t find any fire sales, you can always try negotiating for a lower price or buying time slots ahead of time.

 Who Television Advertising Is Right For